Simple Steps to Satellite Reception

-If you’re in an area we don’t cover, or experience reception problems and would like a crystal clear signal 24/7, you can listen direct from satellite.
-Vision is available nationally direct from satellite using a receiver (also commonly called a "decoder" or "set top box") and dish.
-Our signals are not encrypted so anyone with this equipment can listen.
+Answer: If you’re in an area we don’t cover, or experience reception problems and would like a crystal clear signal 24/7, you can listen directly from the satellite.
+Vision is available nationally, direct from satellite using a receiver (also commonly called a ‘decoder’ or ‘set top box’) and dish.

-You'll need to get some to access our satellite feed(s).
+Answer: You'll need to get some equipment to access our satellite feed(s).
 The good news is that the cost of satellite reception equipment has fallen dramatically in recent years, with dishes a common sight in Australia and worldwide so talk to your local TV antenna and satellite service suppliers.